-- 15. Visible Emissions Evaluation Concurrent with the initial performance tests required in Condition 14, Visible Emission Evaluations (VEE) in accordance with 40 CFR Part 60, Appendix A, Method 9, shall also be conducted by the permittee on the emergency diesel engine gen-sets selected for initial performance testing.
-The details of the tests are to be arranged with the Regional Air Compliance Manager of DEQ's NRO.
-The permittee shall submit a VEE protocol in conjunction with the initial stack test protocol required by Condition 14, at least 30 days prior to testing. - a.
-Should conditions prevent concurrent opacity observations, the Regional Air Compliance Manager of the DEQ's NRO shall be notified in writing, within seven (7) days, and visible emissions testing shall be rescheduled within 30 days.
-Rescheduled

-- testing shall be conducted under the same operating conditions as the initial performance tests. - b.
-Two (2) copies of the test result (one (1) hard copy and one (1) electronic copy) shall be submitted to the Regional Air Compliance Manager of the DEQ's NRO within 60 days after test completion and shall conform to the test report format enclosed with this permit (Attachment A).
+- 21. Visible Emissions Evaluation Concurrently with the initial performance tests required in Conditions 18, 19, and 20, Visible Emission Evaluations (VEE) in accordance with 40 CFR Part 60, Appendix A, Method 9, shall also be conducted by the permittee on the emergency diesel engine gen-sets selected for initial performance testing.
+The details of the tests shall be arranged with the Regional Air Compliance Manager of the DEQ's NRO.
+The permittee shall submit a VEE protocol in conjunction with the initial stack test protocol required by Conditions 18, 19, and 20, at least 30 days prior to testing. - a.
+Should conditions prevent concurrent opacity observations, the Regional Air Compliance Manager of the DEQ's NRO shall be notified in writing, within seven (7) days, and visible emissions testing shall be rescheduled within thirty-days.
+Rescheduled testing shall be conducted under the same conditions (as possible) as the initial performance tests. - b.
+Two copies of the test result (one hard copy and one on electronic media) shall be submitted to the Regional Air Compliance Manager of the DEQ's NRO within sixty (60) days after test completion and shall conform to the test report format enclosed with this permit (Attachment B).